rodalton/call-analytics/README.md

 - Natural Language Understanding
 - Db2 Warehouse on Cloud
 - IBM Cloud Object Storage

-	- Note: also create an IBM COS bucket to store call recordings (.wav files) and note the associated endpoint URL
+1.2 After creating the IBM COS service instance, create an IBM COS bucket to store call recordings (.wav files) and note the associated endpoint URL.

 ### 2. Build from source
 2.1 Clone this GitHub repository to your local machine.
 Open a terminal window and issue the following command: